AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

  - Price changes faster with big trades -
      - The bigger the trade, the faster the price moves.
 This stops people from doing trades that can change the price too much.

+Fees and Rewards for LPs:

+- Transaction fees -
+    - Uniswap applies a 0.30% fee each trade.